niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ![Derail Solar Panel](assets/solar_center.jpg){: style="height:350px;width:350px"}

+**1. Attach Solar Panel to Spider Bracket**

-1. Center solar panel on spider bracket and fasten using provided M6 cage nuts, washers, and screws
+* Center the solar panel on the spider bracket.

+* Fasten using the provided M6 cage nuts, flat washers, and machine screws.

-2. Bolt the spider bracket with solar panel attached to the mast
+* Tighten screws securely, but do not overtighten.

 ![Derail Solar Panel](assets/derail_studs.jpg){: style="height:350px;width:350px"}

-3. Place the slotted base of the solar panel assembly onto the threaded stud pattern on the side of the device that receives more sun
-4. Adjust solar panel rotation to desired angle
-5. Ensure the light is not casting a shadow on the solar panel
-6. Thread washers and 1/4"-20 nuts onto base studs and tighten
+**2. Mount Spider Bracket to Mast**

+* Position the spider bracket (with solar panel attached) onto the mast.

+* Bolt the bracket securely in place.

 ![Derail Solar Panel](assets/solar_adjust.jpg){: style="height:350px;width:350px"}

-7. Adjust solar panel tilt to desired angle and tighten bolts
-8. Feed the wires through the cable glands into controller enclosure
+**3. Mount Solar Panel Assembly to Device**

+* Place the slotted base of the solar panel assembly onto the threaded stud pattern located on the side of the device that receives the most direct sunlight.

+* Adjust the panel’s rotation so that it faces the desired direction.

+* Verify that the device light does not cast a shadow on the solar panel.

+* Install 1/4 in. flat washers and 1/4"-20 hex nuts onto the base studs and tighten evenly.

 ![Derail Solar Panel Wire](assets/derail_charger_wire.jpg){: style="height:350px;width:350px"}

+**4. Adjust Solar Panel Tilt**

+* Loosen the tilt bolts, set the solar panel to the required tilt angle, and re-tighten the bolts.

+* Refer to the site preparation section for recommended tilt angle (latitude ± seasonal adjustment).

+**5. Route Solar Panel Wires**

+Feed the solar panel wires through the cable glands and into the controller enclosure.

+Ensure cable glands are tightened to maintain a weatherproof seal.

+**6. Connect Solar Panel Wires**

-`` Do not connect battery wire until all installation steps are complete ``
+``⚠️ Warning: Only connect the solar panel wires.
+Do not connect the battery wire until all installation steps are complete.
+Failure to follow this instruction may result in equipment damage.``

-9. Connect the wires to ``Solar Panel +`` and ``Solar Panel -`` terminals on the board as shown
+Connect the solar panel positive (+) and negative (–) leads to the Solar Panel + and Solar Panel – terminals on the controller board, as shown in the wiring diagram.

+Tighten terminal screws securely.

+**7. Test the Connection**

-10. Use a multimeter to test the connections
+* Use a multimeter to confirm correct polarity and voltage at the solar panel terminals.

+* Verify that power is being delivered to the controller.

+---

 ## 3.3 Sensor Installation